Postpartum weight loss: the good, the bad and the ugly….

-Having a baby can be the most exciting, challenging and scariest thing a woman experiences.
-The changes your body goes through in order to create a tiny human is remarkable, but why is it difficult to accept those changes: the weight gain, skin color change and the skin stretching.
+Having a baby can be the most exciting, challenging and/or scariest thing a woman experiences.
+The changes your body goes through in order to create a tiny human is remarkable.
+But often it’s difficult to accept the changes the come along with it: weight gain, skin color change and the skin stretching.

 A woman’s body can do amazing things during and after pregnancy, but for some reason it is so hard to accept the changes our bodies make (or it’s hard for me to accept).
-During my pregnancy I started to gain weight rapidly and began having pain that was unimaginable in places that you can imagine.
-So exercise other than light walking was out of the picture.
+During my pregnancy I started to gain weight rapidly and began having pain that was unimaginable in places that you wouldn’t want to imagine.
+So exercise, other than light walking, was out of the picture.
 I was so ashamed of my body.
 I didn’t want to take pictures or be seen out.
 I refused to take maternity pictures because I hated the way I looked.
 Unfortunately, I have some regret now that I didn’t get maternity pictures to document the journey.
-People would comment on how beautiful I looked or that I had a glow.
-Unfortunately, I didn’t see it and never saw it.
+People would comment on how beautiful I looked or that I had a glow- but I didn’t see it and never felt it.

 Fast forward to a 70lb weight gain and giving birth to a 10.5lbs baby via c-section.
 For some reason, I thought or envisioned my body going back to pre pregnancy soon after birth.
 Well….it didn’t!

-There are three things that I felt were most important to remember when getting back to a healthy weight:
+There are three things that I feel are the most important to remember when getting back to a healthy weight:

 Allow your body time to heal after a baby.
 Regardless if the birth was vaginal or C-section.
 I was so hell bent on losing weight I started walking 3 weeks after giving birth.
 It was a major set back!
 The pain came riveting back and there were days I couldn’t even pick up or carry my baby.
 Time to heal is important.
 You don’t gain the weight in a few days so don’t expect the weight to come off in a few days.
 Slowly get back into your workout and listen to your body.

 I can definitely say I was one of those pregnant women that gave in to all my cravings!
 So after pregnancy I had to be sure to cut back on fats or Carbs, but still eat enough to produce breast milk.
-I started to pay more attention to what I ate, when and making sure not eat late at night.
+I started to pay more attention to what I ate and when I ate, making sure not eat late at night.

 There are days I look in the mirror and I am brought to tears at the sight of my body, but then I remember my body has created a human.
 My body has accomplished something so great and not everyone gets to experience that.
 Then there are days I love myself so much for creating the best gift I have ever had.